kiffit/Jobsearch_Web_Scraper/Design/Statement_of_Work.md

   - The system will store and handle data securely, ensuring compliance with ethical guidelines.

 - **Data Export & Management Capabilities**
-  - Extracted job data will automatically be tranfered to a CSV or JSON format for future use.
+  - Users will be able to download job data in CSV or JSON format for future use.

 - **Comprehensive Documentation & Presentation**
-  - Detailed technical documentation will be provided for system maintenance and operation.
+  - Detailed technical and user documentation will be provided for system maintenance and operation.
   - A final project presentation will summarize project objectives, challenges, and outcomes.